sisby-folk/picohud/README.md

 This includes:

- - Rounded Co-Ordinates
+ - Coordinates, in whole values
- - Facing Direction (Northeast etc.)
+ - Cardinal facing direction (northeast etc.)
+ - [Default Disabled] Axes facing direction - indicates how your X and Z coordinates will change by moving forward.
- - In-game Day and In-game Time - Rounded to the nearest half hour
+ - In-game day and In-game Time - Rounded to the nearest half hour
-   - As of 1.1, will show day in a seasonal format when [Seasons](https://modrinth.com/mod/fabric-seasons) is installed
+   - Shows day in a seasonal format when [Seasons](https://modrinth.com/mod/fabric-seasons) is installed

+![screenshot](https://github.com/sisby-folk/picohud/assets/55819817/65566ddd-03a5-465b-a03a-f69b965ed609)

 Includes configuration for:
- - Toggling information via key instead of holding.
- - Showing "Axes Direction" with direction, indicating how your X and Z coordinates will change by walking forward.

-![screenshot](https://github.com/sisby-folk/picohud/assets/55819817/65566ddd-03a5-465b-a03a-f69b965ed609)
+ - Which information lines to display.
+ - Whether to use toggle or hold logic for the 'show overlay' key.

 ---

 ### Afterword